 I LOVE a hostel!
 As a frequent solo traveller, choosing the right hostel is important, especially when I’m on a tight budget.
 However, my beloved dwell areas still have that old stigma attached to them; dirty, cramped ‘hippie holes’.
 To many, it conjures up images of that place you see Leo Dicaprio stay at the start of ‘The beach’, (my friend stayed there by the way).

-Recently, someone visiting a city at the same time as me told me “come meet me at my hotel, it’s way nicer than your place”.
+Recently, someone visiting a city at the same time as me told me, “Come meet me at my hotel, it’s way nicer than your place”.
 It made me a little angry.
-Sure, their hotel was probably a lot bigger and shinier than my hostel, but that particular hostel was actually home to one of the cities most popular bars.
+Sure, their hotel was probably a lot bigger and shinier than my hostel, but that particular hostel was actually home to one of the city’s most popular bars.
 It was frequented just as much by locals as the tourists.
-On that basis, who had the better atmosphere (and a 30 sec walk home from bar to bed)?
+On that basis, who had the better atmosphere? (and a 30 sec walk home from bar to bed).

 This post covers the basics of finding a hostel to suit your needs, whether you’re newbie or not.